tessamcdonnel/STAT-217-R-Course/chapter3.md

 *Quantitative* variables will be `numeric` and `integer` variable types.

-For this lab, we will use a dataset called `cdc` which contains data on health factors of people in the United States.
+For this lab, we will use a dataset called `cdc` which contains data on the health of people in the United States.

+- there are 9 variables in the dataset
+- there are 20,000 subjects
+- this dataset is already in your workspace so if you type `cdc` into your console, the data will come up in the output

 *** =instructions
-- Use the `str()` function to find the variable types of `mtcars`
-- Click the 'Submit Answer' Button and take a look at the R output in the console.

 - Use the `str()` function to find the variable types of `cdc`
 - Click the 'Submit Answer' Button and take a look at the R output in the console.